-Line I - Indirect Costs.
-Indirect costs are defined as costs that are necessary and appropriate for the operation of the business, but which are not specifically allocated to the NSF SBIR project.
+■ Line I - Indirect Costs.
+Indirect costs are defined as costs that are necessary and appropriate for the operation of the business, but which are not specifically allocated to the NSF STTR project.
 Specify the base and rate.
-Indirect costs plus fringe benefits is limited to an effective rate of 150% of salaries and wages.
-That is, (Line I+ Line C) should not be more than 150% of (Line A + Line B).
 Common indirect cost expenses include legal and accounting expenses, employee health insurance, fringe benefits, rent, and utilities.
 The following expenses will NOT be funded as part of the indirect cost pools, so any established indirect costs rates and calculations for a company should be reduced for the purposes of this proposal to exclude: